 If you are successful in being offered an award under our ‘Awards for Artists’ scheme we will retain personal data to enable us to manage and administer the schemes for the life of the award and up to 10 years subsequently.
 We will then hold basic details (including name, amount of the award, dates) on an ongoing basis for archive purposes.

 To enable us to promote and communicate about the Awards for Artists scheme we will seek the permission of recipients to share personal data about them with media outlets.
 This will be retained for the life of the award and then retained for archive purposes.

-We will invite sector experts to be nominees and/or judges for the Awards for Artists scheme and will retain their personal contact details to enable us to communicate with them about this.
+We will invite sector experts to be nominees and/or judges for the Awards for Artists scheme and will retain their personal contact details to enable us to communicate with them about this using Open Water and internal record keeping systems.
 Judges who are contracted to participate as part of a decision making panel will be issued with contracts as data processors (see above).

 We will retain details of all involved in the Awards for Artists Scheme, whether as applicants, nominees, nominators, judges or recipients to enable us to effectively run the scheme for as long as the scheme is in operation.
 Individuals can request their removal from our records by emailing email@example.com

 Act for Change

 For the Act for Change project we use Todoist as project management software and may hold details of grant recipients and others involved in Act for Change in this software.

 Contractors including assessors, advisors, consultants, evaluators, speakers, judges, photographers, videographers and working group members

 If we use contractors which could include assessors, advisors, consultants, researchers, evaluators, speakers, judges, photographers, videographers or working group members we will hold personal data of these individuals to enable us to contract with them and undertake the tasks for which they are contracted.
 We may share this data with participants in the task (e.g. research participants or grant applicants) if this is necessary for the purposes of the task to be undertaken.